Roadrunner SMB

 Output Description

-BootstrapSecretConsoleUrl Direct link to the one-time bootstrap secret in Secrets Manager
+BootstrapSecretConsoleUrl Opens the bootstrap secret in Secrets Manager (recovery / manual entry)

 SmbSharePath UNC path template for share access